freddiehaddad/assembly/README.md

 * callee can restore the stack frame for the caller
 * the program can continue where it left off when the callee returns

+# Code Walkthrough

-There's a lot to unpack here.
-Let's examine how this happens step-by-step or (instruction by instruction).
+Everything discussed so far requires a lot of unpacking.
+We'll acomplish this by converting a program written in C to Assembly step-by-step or (instruction by instruction).

+## C Program

 We'll define two functions `foo` and `bar` using the C programming language translating their behavior into Assembly following the interface and conventions above.